checklist/checklist-support/docs/start/index.md

 Example Use cases: [Employee onboarding ↗](https://checklist.com/employee-onboarding-checklist "Employee onboarding Checklist"){:target="\_blank"}, [Office Cleaning ↗](https://checklist.com/office-cleaning-checklist "Office Cleaning Checklist"){:target="\_blank"}, [SEO ↗](https://checklist.com/seo-checklist "SEO Checklist"){:target="\_blank"}, [Vehicle Inspection ↗](https://checklist.com/vehicle-inspection-checklist "Vehicle Insepection Checklist"){:target="\_blank"}

-Read more on [Checklist Templates](/templates/templates) or get started by customizing our [Store Opening & Closing Checklist ↗](https://checklist.com/retail-store-opening-closing-checklist){:target="\_blank"} template (click on the Save as Template button to save it as your own template and then play around with it).
-Don't forget to Trigger it so that you can play it (i.e. follow the steps).
+Explore more about Checklist Templates, or kickstart your journey by customizing our [Checklist Templates](/templates/templates) or get started by customizing our [Store Opening & Closing Checklist ↗](https://checklist.com/retail-store-opening-closing-checklist){:target="\_blank"} template.
+Click the 'Save as Template' button to make it your own, and then feel free to experiment with it.
+Remember to trigger it to play through the steps.

 ## Scheduled Template